GoogleChrome/web.dev/src/site/content/en/blog/coop-coep/index.md

 The [Reporting API](/reporting-api) is another mechanism through which you can detect various issues.
-You can configure the Reporting API to instruct your users' browser to send a report whenever COEP blocks the loading of a resource or COOP isolates a popup window.
+You can configure the Reporting API to instruct your users' browser to send a report whenever COEP blocks the loading of a resource or COOP isolates a pop-up window.
 Chrome has supported the [`Report-To`](https://developer.mozilla.org/docs/Web/HTTP/Headers/Content-Security-Policy/report-to) header since version 69 for a variety of uses including COEP and COOP.

 {% Aside %}

 Are you already using the Reporting API with the `Report-To` header?
-Chrome is transitioning to a new version of the Reporting API, based on `Reporting-Endpoints`; consider migrating to this new version.
-Head over [Migrate to Reporting API v1](/reporting-api-migration) for details.
+Chrome is transitioning to a new version of the Reporting API, which replaces `Report-to` with `Reporting-Endpoints`; consider migrating to the new version.
+Check out [Migrate to Reporting API v1](/reporting-api-migration) for details.

 {% endAside %}

-Learn how to set up a server to receive reports at [Decide where reports should be sent](/reporting-api/#decide-where-reports-should-be-sent).
+To learn how to set up a server to receive reports, see [Decide where reports should be sent](/reporting-api/#decide-where-reports-should-be-sent).

 #### Example COEP report